-- BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell Fertilizer and Spyker Spreaders.
-Here’s our 2017 Price List.
+- BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell high quality Fertilizer, and people seem to love the results, especially at our competitive prices Here’s our 2018 Price List.

 Very few people who have an “automatic” sprinkler system water turf properly.
 Most end up over-watering!
 You should water when the soil is dry to a depth of 4 inches and then water long enough to wet the soil 4 inches deep.
 Looking at the soil is the best way to tell how moist it is.
 Invest in a soil probe!
 Avoid watering in the late afternoon or early evening.